Growing Brinjal in Pots:

 Like other vegetable plants, pruning and picking the suckers improves the growth of the plants.
 You should remove the diseased leaves, yellow leaves, and cut branched growing tall and lanky.

 Pests and Diseases in Growing Brinjal in Pots

-The most common pests for eggplants is the black flea beetle, aphids and cutworm, these insects are common in eggplants.
+The most common pests for eggplants are the black flea beetle, aphids, and cutworm, these insects are common in eggplants.
 But these insects don’t harm if the plant is healthy.
-Cutworm can be prevented by cutworm collar or any other organic sprays.
+Cutworm can be prevented by cutworm collars or any other organic sprays.